 Take time for yourself outside of your studies for exercise:

-Take care of your body with a balanced diet:
+Take care of your Healthy Body with a balanced diet:

 Newport also found that the most successful students don’t skip meals and they drink lots of water.
-They consider their body to be like a machine that requires regular daily nourishment in order for the brain to deliver its best performance.
+They consider their Healthy Body to be like a machine that requires regular daily nourishment in order for the brain to deliver its best performance.
 These students are right.
-Treat your body well and provide it with the proper sustenance it needs!
+Treat your Healthy Body well and provide it with the proper sustenance it needs!